-The New York Times, The Washington Post, The Huffington Post, Mindful Magazine, Brain, Child, and Parents.com, among other places.
+My writing has appeared in The New York Times, The Washington Post, The Huffington Post, Mindful Magazine, Brain, Child, and Parents.com, among other places.
 I have also been published in academic social work journals, including Families in Society, Smith College Studies in Social Work, Perspectives on Social Work, and Reflections: Narratives of Professional Helping.
 Finally, I was thrilled to have an essay on how I came to terms with being a Jewish mother who doesn’t cook published in The Good Mother Myth: Redefining Motherhood to Fit Reality.

 Here is my short bio: